 Continuous improvement is fundamental for the progression of asset management and its practices.
-Baw Baw Shire has taken a long term vision for asset management by adopting an asset management Policy.
+Baw Baw Shire has taken a long term vision for asset management by adopting an Asset Management Policy.
 This policy supports Council to build its capabilities towards best practice asset management by adopting an Infrastructure Asset Management Strategy to implement and deliver on asset management outcomes in the management of infrastructure assets.

-Many Councils tend to pause their asset management implementation by making it over-complicated and losing sight of the never-ending cycle of continuous improvement.
+Many Councils tend to slow their asset management implementation by making it over-complicated and losing sight of the never-ending cycle of continuous improvement.

-This strategy will be reveiwed every four years, initially focussing on the seven key strategic actions that Council will implement over the coming four years.
+This strategy will be reviewed every four years, initially focussing on the seven Strategic Actions that Council will implement over the coming four years.